Yemen's Houthis begin withdrawal from Hodeidah ports in boost to peace deal

 “The coast guards have taken over in Saleef,” he said.
 “They and U.N. officials have started checking equipment at the port.”

+However, Yemeni Information Minister Muammar al-Iryani told Reuters the pullout was “a flagrant show”.

+“It’s an attempt to misinform the international community ahead of a meeting of the U.N.
+Security Council” on Yemen, he said.
+“A group of (Houthi) militiamen left and they were replaced by others wearing coast guard police uniforms.”

-The U.N.’s Redeployment Coordination Committee (RCC) has said that the Houthis would make an “initial unilateral redeployment” between May 11 and May 14 from Saleef, Ras Isa and Yemen’s main port of Hodeidah.
+The U.N.
+Redeployment Coordination Committee (RCC) has said the Houthis would make an “initial unilateral redeployment” from the ports between May 11 and May 14.

-It said the redeployment would enable the United Nations to take a leading role in supporting Red Sea Ports Corporation in managing the ports and enhance U.N. checks on cargoes.
-It would also allow reopening humanitarian corridors.
+It said the redeployment would enable the United Nations to take a leading role in supporting the local Red Sea Ports Authority in managing the ports and enhance U.N. checks on cargoes.
+It would also allow humanitarian corridors to be reopened.

 There has been no comment so far from the Saudi-led Sunni Muslim military coalition that has massed forces outside Houthi-held Hodeidah, which handles the bulk of Yemen’s imports and aid supplies.

+The British ambassador to Yemen reacted sharply to the Yemeni government’s scepticism about Houthi withdrawal.
+“The Yemeni cynics who criticize everything the other side does even if it is positive and who say the UN are naive seem to be saying the only solution is perpetual war in Yemen,” Michael Aron said in a Twitter post.
+He said a U.N. presence in the ports would prevent arms smuggling.

-Hodeidah became the focus of the war last year when the coalition twice tried to seize its port to cut off the main supply line of the Houthis, who they accuse of smuggling Iranian weapons, including missiles that have targeted Saudi cities.
+Hodeidah became the focus of the war last year when the coalition twice tried to seize its port to cut off the main supply line of the Houthis, whom they accuse of smuggling Iranian weapons, including missiles that have targeted Saudi cities.
 The group and Tehran deny the accusations.

-The peace deal had stalled since January amid deep mistrust among the parties in a conflict that has killed tens of thousands and pushed the poorest Arabian Peninsula nation to the brink of famine.

-It calls for coalition forces to leave positions around the outskirts of Hodeidah in the initial redeployment.

 It was not clear if U.N. special envoy Martin Griffiths had secured agreement between the two sides over the main sticking point regarding which local authorities would control the ports and city under U.N. supervision after both sides withdraw.